 Finally, we note that both one-dimensional (1D) and three-dimensional (3D) fluids interacting via the potential $\varphi(r)$, as defined in Equation (\ref{varphi}), will be examined in the following analysis.
-This dual approach allows us to explore the impact of strong confinement on the structural transitions in fluids with competing interaction potentials.
+This dual approach allows us to explore the impact of strong confinement on structural transitions in fluids with competing interaction potentials.
 The results for the 1D system will be derived from the exact general solution, while for the unconfined 3D system, we will employ the RFA.

 The paper is organized as follows.
-In Section \ref{sec2}, we consider the 1D fluid, for which exact results can be derived.
-This is followed in Section \ref{sec3} by the parallel analysis of the unconfined 3D fluid, where a brief but self-contained description of the RFA method is provided.
+In Section \ref{sec2}, we consider a 1D fluid.
+This is followed in Section \ref{sec3} by the parallel analysis of an unconfined 3D fluid, where a brief but self-contained description of the RFA method is provided.
 Section \ref{sec4} concludes the paper with a discussion of the results, including the differences in the structural behavior of 1D and 3D fluids modeled with the same interaction potential, along with some concluding remarks.
-Mathematical details are presented in two Appendices.
+Mathematical details are presented in {Appendices} \ref{appA} and \ref{appB}.

-\section{The 1D system.
-Exact results}
+\section{The 1D System: Exact Results}

-\subsection{Theoretical background}
+\subsection{Theoretical Background}

 We begin by considering a system confined to a 1D geometry.
-In this case, we can take advantage of the fact that Equation \eqref{varphi} satisfies the conditions that, for 1D fluids, lead to exact results for the thermodynamic and structural properties \cite{S16}, namely that $\lim_{r \to 0}\varphi(r) = \infty$, $\lim_{r \to \infty}\varphi(r) = 0$, and that each particle interacts only with its two nearest neighbors when $\lambda_2 \leq 2$.
+In this case, we can take advantage of the fact that Equation \eqref{varphi} satisfies the conditions that, for 1D fluids, lead to exact results for thermodynamic and structural properties \cite{S16}, namely that $\lim_{r \to 0}\varphi(r) = \infty$ and $\lim_{r \to \infty}\varphi(r) = 0$ and that each particle interacts only with its two nearest neighbors when $\lambda_2 \leq 2$.